5F. Cafe & bar. WANTED. You can smoke while drinking alcohol in our restaurant.

 "Is 'Liezel' a Japanese name?"
 I asked.
 She said she's half Filipino.
 I can call her Lisa.
 Then Lisa apologized, and said her English isn't good.

 I said her English is better than my Japanese and she laughed.
-The mileage I have on that line.

-Lisa and Hiroko and I rotated Google Translate and Spotify on our phones.
-Taking artist and song recommendations from anyone who came to the bar, and relying on translation algorithms to correct for beer, tequila, cigarette smoke, and darts.
 Lisa doesn't like metal music, but Hiroko who crinkles her nose when she flirts knows a place in Kabukicho called GODZ.
 (Again with the caps.)

-At street level in Kabukicho, the floor listing showed GODZ one floor below, and six floors up Black Sun jazz club.
+At street level in Kabukicho, the floor listing showed GODZ one floor below and, six floors up, Black Sun jazz club.

-I had spent the afternoon in Shibuya buying records, and with my tote, camera, and sling, slung over my shoulders I had to decide how to start coloring the night, on metal or jazz.
-I wanted to tell Hiroko—by the way, I am not using real names for people, obviously, but now that that's said—that I had followed through on her recommendation, but I also wanted to de-romanticize, or validate, the sound of the phrase "Tokyo jazz club."
+I had spent the afternoon in Shibuya buying records, and with my tote, camera, and sling, slung over my shoulders, I had to decide how to start the night—on jazz or metal.

 Black Sun, the Tokyo jazz club was empty.
 A large projector screen, mounted and drawn silvery and blank on the far wall, behind a drum kit, amps and sound equipment; a nook with a lamp and a chair under bookshelves curated with songbooks and histories, and photographs of musicians from earlier decades.
-Club does not convey the speakeasy character of the place, more izakaya than club.
-I sat at the bar, offloading my bags and camera on top.
+Club does not convey the speakeasy character of the place.
+Worn, and cozy.

 To my left, a man in his late fifties emerged from the kitchen.
 With an expression of surprise or curiosity, he bowed.
 I bowed.
 Konnichiwa, he said.
 I said, konnichiwa.

-Kiyoshi had traveled in the United States in the nineties.
+Kiyoshi told me he had traveled in the United States in the nineties.
 New York, Chicago, and cities he couldn't recall.
 He's never been to Texas.
-I said that's probably fine, although there are good jazz clubs in Houston, at least there were in the early 2000s when I made regular trips there to buy records, and tapped the toted stack of vinyl loot I had collected earlier.
-Kiyoshi asked if I wanted to play my records.
-I said I love a listening party.
+I said that's probably fine—although, there are some good jazz clubs in Houston, at least there were in the early 2000s when I made regular trips there to buy records, and I tapped my toted stack of vinyl loot.

-"This song is, very good," he said, and pointed to 'Last Summer Whisper' listed on the sleeve.
+"This song is very good," he said, and pointed to 'Last Summer Whisper' listed on the sleeve.

 I hadn't ever listened to 'Last Summer Whisper', or Anri, the singer, until Black Sun jazz club.
 Before that sultry and downtempo beat licked my ears through the club soundsystem, and Anri sang a dream I didn't know I was having.